Recreational boat fishing: Inshore

 Inshore boat fishing is fishing from a boat in easy sight of land and in water less than about 30 metres deep.
-The boat can be as small as a dinghy.
-It can be a row boat, a runabout, an inflatable or a small cabin cruiser.
-Inshore boats are typically small enough to be carried on a trailer, and are much more affordable than offshore fishing boats.
-In recent times fishing from a kayak has become popular.
+The boat can be either human-powered watercraft such as a dinghy, row boat, kayak or canoe, or light motorboats such as a runabout, inflatable, fanboat or small cabin cruiser.
+Inshore boats are typically small enough to be carried atop of a vehicle roof rack or be towed on a boat trailer, and are much more affordable than offshore fishing boats.
+In recent times, fishing from a kayak has become popular form of inshore boat fishing.

-Anglers either use an uptide rod between 9 and 10 feet in length to cast from the boat or a shorter downtide rod between 6 and 8 feet.
+Anglers either use an uptide sea rod between 9 and 10 feet in length to cast from the boat or a shorter downtide rod between 6 and 8 feet.
 Lines are usually between 18 pounds and 50 pounds breaking strain dependent on the species of fish being targeted.
 Reels are usually multipliers, although fixed spool reels are being used more and more.
 Baits are similar to those used for beach and rock fishing except they are often larger since larger fish are targeted.
 The species will include all the beach species, but now also include big conger eels and small sharks like tope and smoothhound.